Things to know about ex-FBI head's James Comey's testimony

 The White House said Monday it would not invoke executive privilege over Comey’s upcoming testimony — officials predicted it would look bad otherwise.

 Comey, who is used to not answering lawmakers’ questions about ongoing investigations, is not likely to say anything Thursday that could interfere with, or undercut, the ongoing federal investigation into Russia ties.
-That investigation is being led by Comey’s predecessor, Robert Mueller.
+That investigation is being led by Robert Mueller, Comey’s predecessor.

-Mueller was appointed by the Justice Department last month as special counsel in charge of the investigation.
+Mueller was appointed as a special counsel by the department last month.
 The two former FBI directors are known to have warm feelings and respect for each other.
 A Comey associate has said he obtained Mueller’s permission to testify.

 On Tuesday, Trump was asked what his message for Comey would be.
 He said, “I wish him luck.”